MLHale/insure-nccoe-practice-guide-vetting/milestone1/Methodology-LitReview.md

 3. Gunning-Fog Readability Index calculates the number of years of formal education needed by the reader to underdstand the text.

-Many automated tools, such as readable.io, are available to calculate readability and understandability.
+Many automated tools are available to calculate readability and understandability.
+Readable.io is a software that calculates multiple readability formulas.
 To further measure understandability during the replication phase, we will document any areas of the how-to guide that require additional research/knowledge outside of the practice guide.
 These metrics primarily apply to volumes A and B.

 ## Sources